-- Regional Volume Declines

-- Consumer Take Rate Shifts

-- Impairments

-- Changes in Laws

-- Market Shifts

-- Customer Purchase Orders

-- Customer Pricing Pressure/Contractual Arrangements

-- Environmental Compliance
+Regional Volume Declines • Impairments Consumer Take Rate Shifts Changes in Laws Deteriorating Vehicle Affordability Market Shifts Potential Consumer Hesitancy Customer Purchase Orders • Alignment with "Car of the Future" Customer Pricing Pressure/Contractual Arrangements Evolving Counterparty Risk Profile Environmental Compliance

 Over the medium-to long-term, carbon pricing initiatives may present a risk to our profitability.
-According to the World Bank, in 2021 there were 65 carbon pricing initiatives implemented or scheduled for implementation in 45 countries and 34 sub-national jurisdictions, which would cover emissions representing 21.5% of global GHG emissions.
+According to the World Bank, in 2022 there were 70 carbon pricing initiatives implemented or scheduled for implementation in 47 countries and 36 sub-national jurisdictions, which would cover emissions representing 23.2% of global GHG emissions.
 We are pursuing energy reduction measures and developing carbon neutrality strategies for our manufacturing facilities.
 However, over the medium- to long-term, carbon pricing initiatives could affect our profitability to the extent we are unable to implement cost-saving or energy reduction measures within a timeframe and/or at a cost which enables us to offset or avoid the cost of carbon pricing initiatives.